kmlawson/skills-in-transnational-history/seminars.md

 Lemercier, Claire. “[Formal Network Methods in History: Why and How?](https://halshs.archives-ouvertes.fr/halshs-00521527/document),” December 7, 2011.

 Harvey, Charles, and Jon Press. *Databases in Historical Research: Theory, Methods and Applications*.
 Macmillan, 1996, selections.

-## Week 10 - Introduction to Tools for Database Development

 This week we will begin developing our own database, primarily with the software known as LibreOffice Base, and open source alternative to the desktop database software Microsoft Access.
 We will first construct a database using some example data, but then approach it with some of our own data.
 In addition, we will review your results from carrying out the below tutorial, using another approach to database creation and visualization from the Programming Historian.